The best first aid kit. The real life-saving first aid kit.

 Just as important are the items we do not put in our kits.
 Items that are not within current first aid protocols.
-Beware of companies selling first aid kit bag still containing Hydrogen Peroxide (kills tissue & damages capillaries, grows bacteria), Alcohol wipes, Butterfly bandages, these items no longer have a place in your first aid supplies.
+Beware of companies selling first aid kit bag still containing Hydrogen Peroxide (kills tissue & damages capillaries, grows bacteria), Alcohol wipes (also damages tissue), Butterfly bandages, these items no longer have a place in your first aid supplies.
 Our kits also do not contain any aspirin, as it increases bleeding.

 TIP!
 We don't suggest using feminine hygiene pads in place of Trauma Dressings.
 Feminine pads absorb too much blood, they are not designed to support clotting which is necessary to control severe bleeding.